aonufrei/threads-docs/threads.md

 The `join()` method is used to force the main thread to wait until `myCustomThread` is going to finish it's execution.

-`InterruptedException` is an exception that is thrown when the developer interrupts the thread using `interrupt()` method.
+`InterruptedException` is an exception that is thrown when the developer interrupts the thread using the `interrupt()` method.

 Java Thread has 4 main states:
-1. New - The thread is newly created.
+1. New - the thread is newly created.
-2. Runnable - The thread is running.
+2. Runnable - the thread is running.
-3. Blocked - The thread is waiting for other thread to take action.
+3. Blocked - the thread is waiting for other thread to take action.
-4. Dead - The thread is terminated.
+4. Dead - the thread is terminated.

 <h2 id="executors">Executors</h2>

-You can use `ExecutorService` interface to work with threads in more convenient way.
+You can use the `ExecutorService` interface to work with threads in a more convenient way.
 It allows you to create a single thread or a pool of threads.
 To start the thread using `ExecutorService` you need to call `execute()` method and pass the `Runnable` to it.

 Standard java library provides the developer with following executors:
 1. `Executors.newSingleThreadExecutor()` - creates a pool of one thread.
 2. `Executors.newCachedThreadPool()` - creates a pool of threads that can expand the more tasks you are providing to executor.
 3. `Executors.newFixedThreadPool(numberOfThreadsInPool)` - creates a pool of fixed size.

-In case the task cannot be executed because there are no available threads in the pool, the task will be stacked in a queue and executed lately (when the threads will free).
+In case the task cannot be executed because there are no available threads in the pool, the task will be stacked in a queue and executed lately (when the threads are free).

-Also, you can define a custom thread pool by creating a new `ThreadPoolExecutor` instance and configuring it.
+You can also define a custom thread pool by creating a new `ThreadPoolExecutor` instance and configuring it.

-Following example illustrates the usage of "CachedThreadPool":
+The following example illustrates the usage of `CachedThreadPool`:
 ```java
 public class ExecutorsUsageExample {
 	public static void main(String[] args) throws InterruptedException {